RobertoBorges/DevopsPermissionsADO/README.md

 ## Getting Started

-donload the project and open it in Visual Studio.
+Donwload the project and open it in Visual Studio.
 You can also use Visual Studio Code.

 ### Prerequisites

 Personal Access Token (PAT) with the following permissions:
 - Read